Herder–farmer conflicts in Nigeria

-Attacks have also taken place in the northwest Nigeria against farmers who are mainly Hausa.
-While the conflict has underlying economic and environmental reasons, it has also acquired religious and ethnic dimensions.
-Thousands of people have died since these attacks began.
+Attacks have also taken place in Northwestern Nigeria against farmers who are mainly Hausa, who are almost entirely Muslim.
+Many Fulani communities, who are usually farmers, have also been attacked and raided by Fulani bandits and other militias.
+The conflict has taken on religious and ethnic dimensions: many of the farmers are Christians of various ethnicities while most of the herders are Muslim Fulani.
+Thousands of people have died since the attacks began.
 Sedentary farming in rural communities are often target of attacks because of their vulnerability.
-There are fears that this conflict will spread to other West African countries but this has often been downplayed by governments in the region.
+There are fears that the conflict will spread to other West African countries, but that has often been downplayed by governments in the region.
 Attacks on herders have also led them to retaliating by attacking other communities.

-The conflict has been labeled a genocide of Christians by several Christian and Nigerian sources.

 Background

-Herder-farmer conflicts in Nigeria have deep roots and date back to pre-colonial times (before the 1900s).
+Herder–farmer conflicts in Nigeria have deep roots and date back to pre-colonial times (before the 1900s).
 However, these conflicts have become far more severe in recent decades due to population pressures, climate change, and various other factors.
 During the British colonial era, herders and farmers would agree on a system called burti, in which specific migration routes were set up for herders, with mutual agreement from the farmers, herders, and local authorities.
 However, the burti system collapsed around the 1970s when farmers increasingly claimed ownership of lands along cattle migration paths, increasingly leading to conflicts.

 Before, herders frequently exchanged milk for cereal grains with farming communities.
 However, in recent decades, milk is no longer being widely bartered as packaged beverages became more popular in towns.